brunoruviaro/Cricket-Machine/README.md

 Easy piece for laptop orchestra.
 Originally composed for SCLOrk, the Santa Clara Laptop Orchestra.

-## How to play
+### How to play

-Open Player file.
+Open Player file in SuperCollider.
 Adjust paths accordingly to load other files.
 Evaluate all lines one by one.
-Two GUI elements will appear on screen:
+Two windows will appear on screen:

 1. A little red window called "Cricket"